zmutisya/PWC-Call-Centre-data-analysis/README.md

-### The Overview
+## The Overview
 This is a part of my virtual case experience on pwc call centre trends analysis offered by forage.
+## Objective
 The main objective of the analysis is to evaluate the call the center performance, efficiency and customer satisfaction.
 The extracted data is for period between 1/1/2021 and 31/3/2021.
-## Tools used
+## Tools
-* Pandas
-* NumPy
-* Tanleau
+* Python: Data cleaning, EDA and DDA
+* Libraries: Pandas, NumPy, Matplotlib and Seaborn
-*
+* Tableau: Interactive visualization
+## Data Collection
+The data used in this project is extracted from Kaggle platform.
+Here is the [dataset]()
 ## Exploratory Data Analysis (EDA)
 The dataset has 5001 rows and the following 10 columns
 * Call Id: Unique identifier for each call (object type).